cs1302uga/cs1302-tutorials/unix/README.rst

 ++++++++

 On Odin, the shell that is launched when you login (i.e., the *login shell*) is GNU `bash <bash>`__.

-GNU is an extensive collection of free programs maintained by the Free Software Foundation.
+The GNU of GNU bash is an extensive collection of free programs maintained by the Free Software Foundation.
 The word "GNU" is a |racronym|_ that stands for "GNU's Not Unix!"
 While the GNU project provides implementations of most programs that people associate with Unix, some Unix-like operating systems utilize different implementations.
+Don't let that deter you!
+The different implementations of a "Unix program" usually support a common set of features and a common command-line interface for those features.
+When you encounter an implementation that offers an additional feature or strays from the norm, then there are various ways to get help directly from the machine the program is running on.
+We will cover some different ways to get help later in this tutorial.

 .. |racronym| replace:: recursive acronym
 .. _racronym: https://en.wikipedia.org/wiki/Recursive_acronym

 ``pwd``
 +++++++